FGApollo/Internet-Of-Things_IOT102/README.md

-# 🚪 IoT Smart Access & Safety System
+# 🚪 IoT Smart Home

 This project is an **IoT-based Smart Access Control and Safety System** combining **Arduino UNO + ESP8266** with multiple sensors and actuators.
 It focuses on **RFID-based authentication**, **gas (CO) detection**, **obstacle/motion detection**, and **web-based monitoring**.